John Beard Jr.

 Her goal is to serve the community and her church through “Service Above Self”.
-Dianne lives with her husband, Tapio, in Granada Hills and has two adult children.
-Son, Tim (wife, Mindy, granddaughter Ella and grandson Oliver) daughter Anna (husband, Justin and granddaughter Scarlett).
+Dianne lives with her husband, Tapio, in Granada Hills.
+She has two adult children and five grandchildren

 Your Tapio (also known as “Tap”) was born in Helsinki Finland, and has lived in the Los Angeles area since 1957.
 He retired after 45 years as an Aerospace Structures Engineer, and has been an adjunct teacher at Los Angeles Valley College in the Engineering Department since 1981.
 He earned his Master’s degree from USC, and a Bachelor’s degree from UCLA.
 He has a Professional Engineer’s License from the State of California, an Engineering Instructor’s Credential from the Los Angeles Community College District, and two U.S. patents.
 In 2005 he founded SETLA (Scientists, Engineers and Technicians Leadership Association), and he has many years of community involvement as a member of the North Hills Jaycees, and by supporting the Granada Hills Rotary and Chamber of Commerce.